Famewix/video-to-ascii/README.md

 A Python script that turns video frames to ascii images and prints them, nice and BASIC.

-Turning the PIL image to an ascii image was done by using <a href="https://dev.to/anuragrana/generating-ascii-art-from-colored-image-using-python-4ace">This Blog's</a> code, so props to the author.
+Turning the PIL image to an ascii image was done by using <a href="https://dev.to/anuragrana/generating-ascii-art-from-colored-image-using-python-4ace">This Blog's</a> code.

 <i> !!make your terminal's font smaller for better result......</i>